How prize draw win sent mother and teen daughter to edge of space in Virgin Galactic

 “Without a doubt, the most exciting day of my life.”

-If all goes to plan, Sir Richard Branson’s company will begin offering monthly trips to customers on its winged space plane, joining Jeff Bezos’ Blue Origin and Elon Musk’s SpaceX in the space tourism business.
+If all goes to plan, Sir Richard Branson’s company will begin offering monthly trips to customers on its winged space plane, joining Jeff Bezos’s Blue Origin and Elon Musk’s SpaceX in the space tourism business.

 Thursday’s history-making trip will raise funds for Space for Humanity, a non-profit group that seeks to send ordinary citizens into space to give them a “grander perspective” on the challenges facing Earth.